Fair Diffusion Auctions: Preliminaries

 Intuitively, IC guarantees that buyers report their valuation truthfully and invite all their neighbors; IR guarantees buyers who report truthfully to get non-negative utilities.

-Different from the previous studies, we aim to propose a diffusion mechanism where the payment is determined fairly according to the buyers' contribution to the social welfare.
+Beyond the previous studies, we aim to propose a diffusion mechanism where the payment is determined fairly according to the buyers' contribution to the social welfare.
 To evaluate this, we formalize the definition of fairness property following the Shapley value, which is a classic solution to share value `fairly' among players in cooperative games~\cite{shapley1953value}.
-We compute each participant's Shapley contribution for generating social welfare in the network and use it as a reference for utility distribution in a diffusion auction.
+We use each participant's Shapley contribution for generating social welfare in the network as a reference for utility distribution in a diffusion auction.

 Denote $B \subseteq V$ as a coalition of agents.
-Let $SW^\ast(\boldsymbol{\theta}', B)$ be the maximum social welfare can be achieved by coalition $B$, which is the social welfare of the efficient allocation only among the feasible buyers in $B$ who are connected to the seller via $B$ only.
+Let $\mathsf{SW}^\ast(\boldsymbol{\theta}', B)$ be the maximum social welfare can be achieved by coalition $B$, which is the social welfare of the efficient allocation only among the feasible buyers in $B$ who are connected to the seller via $B$ only.
 Specially, if the seller $s$ is not in $B$, then no buyers are feasible within $B$ and the social welfare can be achieved in $B$ is always zero. \begin{definition} For any coalition $B\subseteq V$, the \emph{feasible set} of $B$, denoted as $F(\boldsymbol{\theta'},B)$, is the set of buyers connected to the seller via $B$ only (specifically, $F(\boldsymbol{\theta'},B)=\emptyset$ if $s\notin B$).
 Correspondingly, the \emph{maximum social welfare} within $B$ is

 \end{definition}